 Anyone else love a good swear?

-I grew up in a home where my mother could accidentally smash a whole lasagne onto the kitchen floor, and the worst she’d emit would be a strangled “OH, SUGAR!”
+I grew up in a home where my mother could accidentally smash a whole lasagne onto the kitchen floor, and the worst she’d say was a polite ‘oh, sugar!’.

-She had been brought up by her working-class parents to believe that swearing was a sign of ‘low-breeding’ and ignorance, and they were keen to elevate themselves above this.
-By contrast, my dad was an angry swearer, whose expletives would warn me and my sister that we’d be wise to make ourselves scarce.
+She had been brought up by her working-class parents to believe that swearing was a sign of low-breeding and ignorance, and they were keen to elevate themselves above this.
+By contrast, my dad was an angry swearer, whose expletives were a signal to give a wide berth.

 So I’m not sure where my fascination with “healthy swearing” has come from.
 Swearing for the pure, unbridled joy of it.
 Perhaps it was a lack of middle ground in my childhood.
 More likely it’s my interest in all language, colourful or otherwise, and the nuances of it.